-The SVC Nursing Program is approved by the Washington State Nursing Commission and the RN program is nationally accredited by the National League for Nursing Accreditation Commission (NLNAC): 3343 Peachtree Road NW, Suite 850, Atlanta, GA 30326, 404.975.5000, www.nlnac.org.
+The Mount Vernon campus Nursing (NURS) program at Skagit Valley College (SVC) prepares graduates for licensure as Registered Nurses (Associate in Technical Arts).
+The SVC Nursing program is approved by the Washington State Nursing Commission and the RN program is nationally accredited by the National League for Nursing Accreditation Commission (NLNAC): 3343 Peachtree Road NW, Suite 850, Atlanta, GA 30326, 404.975.5000, www.nlnac.org.